 For example, if you determine the average customer sticks around for at least 5 months, and your ARPU is $35, you can assume LTV of $175.

 Lifetime value is particularly important because it can help you determine a sustainable CoCA and, if you have a high lifetime value, you can justify a higher spend on customer acquisition.

 Pulling your KPIs into Cash Planning

 Understanding your KPIs will only benefit your business if you’re precise and consistent at updating and modeling them in your financial planning.
-You should have, for example, the monthly count of your subscribers, ARPU, estimated daily growth, assumed recurring revenue, and CoCA displayed along your daily model.
+You should have, for example, the monthly count of your subscribers, ARPU, estimated daily growth, assumed recurring revenue, and CAC displayed along your daily model.